scaldi/scaldi-website/learn.md

 The only supported JSR 330 scope is a `javax.inject.Singleton` scope.
 Custom scope annotations are not supported and will result in `BindingException`.

+JSR 330 support also provides `OnDemandAnnotationInjector` which defines JSR 330 compliant bindings on-the-fly (when they are injected).

+### Qualifier Annotations

 Scaldi also supports `javax.inject.Named` as well as any other custom `javax.inject.Qualifier` annotation. `javax.inject.Named` qualifier is treated as normal `StringIdentifier`.
 Any other custom qualifier would become an `AnnotationIdentifier`.
 In order to define a binding with `AnnotationIdentifier` you can use a `qualifier` function available in `scaldi.jsr330` package: